Keyboard shortcuts

 NoKVGo-native mmap wrappers with explicit log helpers.

-By keeping all filesystem primitives in one package, NoKV ensures WAL, vlog, and SST layers share consistent behaviour (sync semantics, truncation rules) and simplifies testing (mmap_linux_test.go).
+By keeping all filesystem primitives in one package, NoKV ensures WAL, vlog, and SST layers share consistent behaviour (sync semantics, truncation rules) and simplifies testing (file/mmap_linux_test.go).

 6. Operational Notes